Is this a

 and perhaps Walter as a young man right.

-The enlargement of Walter Knight has been flipped to be more
+Walter Knight has been flipped to be more consistent with the

-The caption under the family photo (left) may
+wood cutters photo.
+The caption under the family

 The reddish image (Right) has been uploaded to Ned

 Kelly Vault by a Knight descendant.
 Contrary to their claim there is a